cameron314/readerwriterqueue/README.md

 - Allocates memory up front, in contiguous blocks
 - Provides a `try_enqueue` method which is guaranteed never to allocate memory (the queue starts with an initial capacity)
 - Also provies an `enqueue` method which can dynamically grow the size of the queue as needed
-- Completely "non-blocking" (no compare-and-swap loop).
+- Completely "wait-free" (no compare-and-swap loop).
 Enqueue and dequeue are always O(1) (not counting memory allocation)
 - On x86, the memory barriers compile down to no-ops, meaning enqueue and dequeue are just a simple series of loads and stores (and branches)